 Cucumbers are one of my favorite vegetables out there, and here are a few reasons why we should all be eating them:

-- Hydration – Cucumbers are mostly made up of water, which makes them a great way to stay hydrated, especially in the summertime.
-Aside from munching on this cucumber salad, I also like to add slices to my water and you can even put them over your eyes for a little re-hydration.
+- Hydration – Cucumbers are primarily composed of water, making them an excellent way to stay hydrated, especially in the summertime.
+Aside from enjoying this cucumber salad, I also like to add slices to my water, and you can even place them over your eyes for a bit of rehydration.

-- Bone Health – Cucumbers are also packed with vitamin K, which is an essential vitamin for supporting bone heath.
+- Bone Health – Cucumbers are also rich in vitamin K, an essential nutrient for supporting bone health.
 Vitamin K helps your body absorb calcium, which is imperative for healthy bone development.

 Easy Avocado Cucumber Salad Recipe Ingredients

-- Cucumbers – I’ve been almost strictly using English, or hothouse, cucumbers for a few years now and I really enjoy them.
-I find them to have smaller seeds and the cucumber itself to be a little more crisp sometimes, which works great for this salad.
-Regular cucumbers will also work great though.
+- Cucumbers – I’ve been using almost exclusively English, or hothouse, cucumbers for a few years now, and I really enjoy them.
+I find them to have smaller seeds and the cucumber itself to be a little more crisp, which works great for this salad.
+Regular cucumbers will also work great.

-- Avocado – I love adding in some thinly sliced avocado pieces, that are similar in size to the cucumbers.
-They make the dressing nice and creamy and pair well with the cucumbers.
-You can make the salad with just the cucumber, if you like though.
+- Avocado – I love adding in some thinly sliced avocado pieces, which are similar in size to the cucumbers.
+They make the dressing nice and creamy, and it pairs well with the cucumbers.
+You can make the salad with just the cucumber, if you like, though.

 - Olive Oil – You will want to use a type of olive oil that you enjoy the taste of.
 I use extra virgin olive oil.
-If you prefer, you can also use a flavorless oil, such as avocado oil or safflower oil.
+Alternatively, you can use a flavorless oil, such as avocado oil or safflower oil, if you prefer.

-- Vinegar – I like to use red wine vinegar for this recipe because it’s bright, tangy and refreshing.
-Most types of vinegar will work though, including: apple cider vinegar or white vinegar.
-I wouldn’t recommend balsamic vinegar for this recipe though.
+- Vinegar – I prefer using red wine vinegar for this recipe because it’s bright, tangy, and refreshing.
+However, most types of vinegar are suitable, including apple cider vinegar and white vinegar, but I wouldn’t recommend balsamic for this recipe.

-- Lemon Juice – I prefer to use fresh lemon juice, rather than bottled lemon juice because I think the taste is better, but you can use whatever you have on hand.
+- Lemon Juice – I prefer to use fresh lemon juice over bottled lemon juice because I think the taste is better; however, you can use whatever you have on hand.

-- Tamari – I love using tamari in my salad dressings because it adds saltiness, as well as depth of flavor that you can’t get from regular salt.
-You can use tamari, soy sauce or liquid aminos.
+- Tamari – I love using tamari in my salad dressings because it adds both saltiness and depth of flavor that you can’t get from regular salt.
+You can use tamari, soy sauce, or liquid aminos.

-- Green Goddess Seasoning – This recipe calls for the green goddess seasoning that Trader Joe’s sells.
-I usually try not to use ingredients that can only be purchased at specific stores, but I’ve been making this cucumber salad for a while now and I love it so much with this green goddess seasoning.
-If you don’t live by a Trader Joe’s, you can use another salt-free dried herb mix, such as Mrs. Dash.
+- Green Goddess Seasoning – This recipe calls for the Green Goddess seasoning sold by Trader Joe’s.
+I usually try to avoid using ingredients that can only be purchased at specific stores, but I’ve been making this cucumber salad for a while now, and I love it so much with the green goddess seasoning.
+If you don’t live near a Trader Joe’s, you can use another salt-free dried herb mix, such as Mrs. Dash.

 How To Make Refreshing Cucumber Avocado Salad